 Uh… What Time Slack?

 I know you have time slack, because you told me you do.
 Well… you probably do.
 Does irrelevance figure in to what makes your job miserable?
-If so, then by definition you do some work that nobody cares about (even if someone claims very loudly in public, where everyone can see em1, to care about it).
+If so, then by definition you do some work that nobody cares about (even if someone claims very loudly in public, where everyone can see them, to care about it).
 Think about some of the tasks that you perform and ask yourself how other people use the results of those tasks.
 Sometimes you realise that nobody does.
 I remember at IBM writing documents that nobody read, drawing diagrams that nobody consulted, and even designing features that nobody used.
 Irrelevance… a real energy killer.
 You know the limit point of irrelevance at work as an existential break.
 I don’t recommend it.
 Let’s catch it before it happens.

 Activate your time slack to start rebuilding your energy by allowing yourself to become engaged by something—anything at all—that you find interesting.
 This is not the same as cyberloafing.
 Lest you think that you’re cheating your employer, I offer another interpretation: your current low level of engagement is probably hurting your employer anyway, so it probably couldn’t become much worse.